EasonLiaw/retail_price_prediction/README.md

 <img src="https://datacrops.com/wp-content/uploads/2017/08/How-Retail-Pricing-Intelligence-can-assist-with-Price-Optimization-792350.jpg">

-In electronics, a wafer (also called a slice or substrate) is a thin slice of semiconductor used for the fabrication of integrated circuits.
-Monitoring working conditions of these wafers present its challenges of having additional resources required for manual monitoring with insights and decisions that need to be made quickly for replacing wafers that are not in good working conndition when required.
-Using IIOT (Industrial Internet of Things) helps to overcome this challenge through a collection of real-time data from multiple sensors.
+One of the current challenges faced by most retailers is to optimize prices with a balancing act between maximizing profits and maximizing sales.
+While traditional rule-based methods have been used by retailers to manage price optimization, these methods require manual analysis of customer and market data to ensure prices are aligned with current market conditions.
+Inevitably, the overall expansion of digitization of retail industry in recent years due to the global pandemic has resulted in a massive increase of sales-related data, such that traditional rule-based methods result in difficulty of continuous monitoring.

-Thus, the main goal of this project is to design a machine learning model that predicts whether a wafer is in a good working condition or not based on inputs from 590 different sensors for every wafer.
-The quality of wafer sensors can be classified into two different categories: 0 for "good wafer" and 1 for "bad wafer".
+For this project, the main goal is to deploy initial regression models that help to predict optimum retail price for various products, while also improve brand and sales of various retail products in the long term.
+With the help of Machine Learning, retailers will be able to utilize the full potential of their data by effectively setting prices that maximizes their profits without discouraging customers from purchasing their products.

-Dataset is provided in .csv format by client under <b>Training_Batch_Files</b> folder for model training, while dataset under <b>Prediction_Batch_Files</b> folder will be used for predicting quality of wafer sensors.
+Dataset is provided in .csv format by client under <b>Training_Batch_Files</b> folder for model training.
+In addition, schema of datasets for training and prediction is provided in .json format by the client for storing seperate csv files into a single PostgreSQL database.

-In addition, schema of datasets for training and prediction is provided in .json format by the client for storing seperate csv files into a single MySQL database.
+For model prediction, a web API is used (created using StreamLit) for user input and the results generated from model prediction along with user inputs are stored directly into a table in PostgreSQL database.

 **Code and Resources Used**
 ---